DECEMBER 11 - JANUARY 23 | 2010

 Immediately we started collecting expired material all over the planet to support her vision.
 As a return, Stefanie Schneider now presents a very special and dedicated collection of limited ediion prints of so far unpublished and unseen pictures of her newest Polaroids shot recently this winter in the actual location called "29 Palms" in the United States of America.
 Parts of this newest work will be proudly presented by our POLANOIR project, to be seen and admired the first time live in the exclusive exhibition at the POLANOIR gallery in Vienna.

-The grande opening of this exclusive event will be:
+The grande opening of this exclusive event will be: FRIDAY the 21st of September.

 Please book your flights and hotels as soon as possible as this is something you should not miss for sure.